 I typically visited the site daily.
 My main jobs were fetching and carrying, cleaning up at the end of a work day so trades can hit the ground running in a clean tidy workspace the following day. running errands to chose and pick up appliances, fittings, hardware.
 I also did the garden plan and planting on this house, which helps me keep costs down and gives me a reason to be onsite checking on things each day.
 I do and did use a project manager in this job who subbed most of the contractors.
 I probably spend way more time than I need to on site and engaged with the tradies given there is a very capable project manager.
 Probably just me being a bit of a control freak.
 I have thought more about the scaleability of property trading.
 How little time could I actually get away with spending and still have things run smoothly and on time.
 Probably quite a lot less time I suspect.
 If I had two or three projects running, could I significantly reduce my time commitment.
 I think so yes, But at the moment, I like to be there and be involved.

 The property went on the market on January 17th.
 I received an offer seven days later and after some negotiation we agreed on a price; $1025k.
 The offer became unconditional within 3 days and settlement was quick, scheduled for February 10th.
 This helps minimise my costs.
 I had thought I’d need to pay and other month of mortgage payments waiting to settle, but wont need to, this saves me about $4.5K.

-I’m working toward raising $200k to build a minor dwelling at one of my existing rentals (East Coast Road).
+I’m working toward raising funds to build a minor dwelling at one of my existing rentals (East Coast Rd ).
 Completing 2 or 3 more like this should provide the funds for the new build.
 I’m on the hunt now for a new project to trade to keep moving forward.